TrudAX/XppTools/README.md

 ### -Multicompany DMF integration in Dynamics 365 FinOps using X++

 A sample code to implement recurring file-based integration in D365FO using X++ and DMF (https://denistrunin.com/xpptools-fileintegdmf/).

+### -XppInteg - Azure Service Bus integration solution for Dynamics 365 FinOps

+A sample code to implement Azure Service Bus integration in D365FO using X++ (https://denistrunin.com/xpptools-integservbussalesjson/).

 **[⬆ back to top](#XppTools)**